-Before taking metronidazole, tell your doctor and pharmacist if you are allergic to metronidazole or any other drugs.tell your doctor and pharmacist what prescription and nonprescription medications you are taking, especially anticoagulants ('blood thinners') such as warfarin (Coumadin), astemizole (Hismanal), disulfiram (Antabuse), lithium (Lithobid), phenobarbital, phenytoin (Dilantin), and vitamins.tell your doctor if you have or have ever had blood, kidney, or liver disease or Crohn's disease.tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking metronidazole, call your doctor.know that you should not drink alcohol while taking this drug.
-Alcohol may cause an upset stomach, vomiting, stomach cramps, headaches, sweating, and flushing (redness of the face).plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
+Before administering metronidazole, tell your doctor and pharmacist if you are allergic to metronidazole or any other drugs.tell your doctor and pharmacist what prescription and nonprescription medications you are taking, especially anticoagulants ('blood thinners') such as warfarin (Coumadin), astemizole (Hismanal), disulfiram (Antabuse), lithium (Lithobid), phenobarbital, phenytoin (Dilantin), and vitamins.tell your doctor if you have or have ever had blood, kidney, or liver disease or Crohn's disease.tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+If you become pregnant while taking metronidazole, call your doctor.remember you should not drink alcoholic beverages while taking metronidazole.
+Alcohol may cause an upset stomach, vomiting, abdominal cramps, headache, sweating, and flushing (redness of the face).plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Metronidazole may make your skin sensitive to sunlight.

 Metronidazole may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: vomitingdiarrheaupset stomachloss of appetitedry mouth; sharp, unpleasant metallic tastedark or reddish-brown urinefurry tongue; mouth or tongue irritationnumbness or tingling of hands or feet
+Tell your health care provider if any of these symptoms are severe or do not go away: vomitingupset stomachdiarrhealoss of appetitedry mouth or sharp, unpleasant metallic tastedark or reddish-brown urinefurry tongue or mouth or tongue irritationnumbness or tingling of the hands or feet

-If you experience any of the following symptoms, call your doctor immediately: rashitchingstuffy nosefeverjoint pain
+If you experience any of the following symptoms, call your health care provider immediately: rashitchingstuffy nosefeverjoint pain

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site) or by phone (1-800-332-1088).